Registries and documents attain the status of being a standard of the HIS community through the process outlined below.

 The documents published by the HIS community are of four types:

 The documentation for a collection of code sets and related information that support the uniform coding of categories from a single domain or a closely related group of domains.
-(The HIS Registry Standards describe requirements on the content of such documents.)

 A definition held in common that supports the functioning of the HIS community or the interoperation of information within it.
 A standard is a specification that community members must follow in order to function as part of the community.